 Using an interpretation of scripture to keep an abused spouse from leaving the marriage – for example, Paul’s direction that “a wife must not separate from her husband” (1 Cor 7:10) fails to recognise the context of Paul’s command: he is urging Christians not to abandon marriage out of concern for purity or from a desire for a holy singleness (see 1 Cor 7:1).

-When married women are abused, they are faced with the decision whether to remain in their marriages, possibly at the risk of their lives or harm to their children.
+When a person has been abused by their spouse, they are faced with the decision whether to remain in their marriage, sometimes at the risk of their lives or harm to their children.
 Under such harrowing circumstances, divorce is always complex decision that requires physical, spiritual, and emotional support.
-Church communities should model God’s compassion by offering this support wholeheartedly to anyone who is trying to escape an abusive relationship.
+Church communities should model God’s compassion by offering this support wholeheartedly to anyone trying to escape an abusive relationship.

 Explore this further